HGieselmann/HugoCreativeCoding/content/docs/04_UserInput.md

-### Conditionals
+# 04 - Conditionals
 So we know how to code some absolute basic movement.
-But all of that is built conveniently on the `Sin()` function and it will just always run, we have no way of interfering with it.
+But all of that is built conveniently on the `Sin()` function and it will just always run, we have no way of interacting with it.
 What if we could do things based off of some condition.
 Let’s say you press a button, move the mouse or tilt your phone?
 This is where “Conditionals” come in.
-Conditionals will manage how your code will “flow”, and they belong to group of programming ideas that people refer to as “Control Flow”.
+Conditionals will manage how your code will “flow”, and they belong to a group of programming ideas that people refer to as “Control Flow”.
 Conditionals in their widest used form come as “if-else” statements.
-The ideas is, to run code if a certain condition is met a.k.a “True”.
-You then can have a statement that defines what happens if the condition turns out not to be true, but that’s not a hard requirement.
+The ideas is, to run code if a certain condition is met - a.k.a “true”.
+You can then have a statement that defines what happens if the condition turns out not to be true, but that’s not a hard requirement.
 {{<highlight c>}}
-if(True){
+if(true){
 	// This Code would run
 }
-if (False){
+if (false){
 	// This code would not run
 }
 {{< / highlight  >}}
 As you can see, the syntax for this is pretty straight forward.
-You start out with a simple `if` put True or False in parentheses and add your code in curly braces.
+You start out with a simple `if` put `true` or `false` in parentheses and add your code in curly braces.
 While this is perfectly valid code, it’s also pretty nonsensical.
-The first condition is True and will always be True and the second piece of code will never run.
-That makes no sense at all.
+The first condition is `true` and will always be `true` and the second piece of code will never run.
+That makes no sense at all!
 To make sense of this we need to introduce a new Type: The boolean.
 Exactly like floats or integers you can create variables for booleans and do “calculations” with them.
-Yet these calculations need to return true or false.
+Yet these calculations need to return `true` or `false`.
 Here are some example:
 {{<highlight c>}}
 bool myBool = 2 > 1; //returns True;
 bool myOtherBool = 2 < 1; //returns False;